Kanyandula/HealthFoodApp/README.md

 # HealthFoodApp
-A desktop application that teaches about health food written in JavaFx
+A desktop application that teaches about health food written in Java language using Javafx